 You can contact your host and ask them if they support PHP 7+ and at the same time ask them what steps you would need to take in order to upgrade your sites to PHP 7+.

 STEP 2 – One risk with upgrading is that some plugins may not support PHP 7+ for whatever reason.
-All of our plugins at IM Income Lab are compatible with PHP 7+ along with depreciated PHP 5 versions so nothing to worry about there.
+Most plugins out there from reputable developers are compatible with PHP 7+ along with depreciated PHP 5 versions so nothing to worry about there.

-But some other plugins especially older plugins or themes may have not yet adjusted their code.
+But some other plugins especially older plugins or themes may have not yet adjusted their code (if it needs any adjustment).

 The best way to check your site if everything in regards to plugins and themes is by installing a free plugin called PHP Compatibility Checker.